 Any assistance to pilots on the ground is encouraged, although if Airside, this must be from authorised marshals, or registered team leaders or assistants only, for insurance reasons.
-No assistance may be given to Open Championship class pilots in-flight, or in any way regarding their navigation.
+No assistance may be given to pilots inflight, or in any way regarding their navigation.
 Anyone other than competition pilots must wear hi-vis when airside.